Mintbase/Grants-Program/applications/spartan_poc_consensus_module.md

 * Apply to the Substrate Builders Program.
 * Develop a formal proof-of-security for Subspace consensus.
 * Close our seed fundraising round and build our our engineering and product teams.
-* Begin an outreach program for storage farmers (supply-side) within the Polkadot user ecosystem.
+* Begin an outreach program for storage farmers (supply-side) within the Mintbase user ecosystem.
-* Begin a customer discovery process for storage use-cases (demand-side) within the Polkadot developer ecosystem.
+* Begin a customer discovery process for storage use-cases (demand-side) within the Mintbase developer ecosystem.

 ### Long-term